 Prizes and medals in the IChO

-In the first year of the competition only the first three winners were given prizes.
+In the first year of the competition the first three best participants were given prizes (diplomas).
 The first one gained 61 points (maximum).

 In the next year 1969 the maximum was already 100 points.
-There was a curiosity, because three winners gained the same score: 49 points.
-Only the results of particular pupils were published and it was definitely decided not to evaluate and publish the results of the particular countries also in the future since it might have bad consequences and an unhealthy rivalry among the participating countries could arise.
+There was a curiosity since three winners achieved the same score: 49 points.
+Only the results of particular pupils were published and it was definitely concluded not to publish the total results of the particular countries also in the future since it might have bad consequences and an unhealthy rivalry among the participating countries could arise.

 Already in the year 1970 more than first three winners were given prizes.
-In the year 1973 it was definitively accepted not to award only the first three winners but more, proportional to the number of participants (about three first places, three second places and three third places).
-In 1977 the International Jury decided to award the first 10 % of winners by gold medals, the next 20 % by silver medals and finally the next 30 % by bronze medals.
-This system of awarding medals is applied also nowadays, but some limits were introduced as follows: gold medals - first 10 to 12 %, silver medals – 20 to 22 %, and finally bronze medals – 30 to 32 %.
+In the year 1973 it was definitively accepted not to award only the first three winners but more, proportionally to the number of participants (about three first places, three second places and three third places).
+In 1977 the International Jury decided to award according to the list of results the first 10 % of winners by gold medals, the next 20 % by silver medals and finally the next 30 % by bronze medals.
+This system of awarding medals is applied also nowadays, but some limits were introduced as follows: the first 10 to 12 % of the best competitors are awarded by gold medals, silver medals next 20 to 22 %, and finally bronze medals next 30 to 32 % of competitors.

-Fig. 1 The first gold medal in the era of IChO
+Fig. 1: The first gold medal in the era of the IChO